 NUC-3373: Phase 1 clinical trial.
-We have initiated a Phase 1 clinical trial of NUC-3373 in which we are planning to enroll approximately 76 patients.
-We have currently enrolled over 20 patients with advanced solid tumors.
+We have initiated a Phase 1 clinical trial of NUC-3373, which has enrolled over 20 patients with advanced solid tumors.
 We have completed three dose cohorts and we are continuing with dose-escalation cohorts to establish the optimal dose and frequency of administration.
-Patients are being dosed with a short infusion of NUC-3373, initially once per week.
+Patients are being dosed with a 30-minute infusion of NUC-3373, initially once per week.

-In this trial, we are measuring various pharmacokinetic and pharmacodynamic parameters, including plasma concentration of NUC-3373, intracellular concentrations of the active anti-cancer metabolite, FUDR-MP, the ability of NUC-3373 to bind to its target enzyme, TS, and the downstream effects on the levels of dTMP.
+In this trial, we are measuring various pharmacokinetic and pharmacodynamic parameters, including plasma concentration of NUC-3373, intracellular concentrations of the active anti-cancer metabolite, FUDR-MP, the ability of NUC-3373 to bind to its target enzyme, TS, and the downstream effects on the levels of dTMP and dUMP.

-We have interim data from 16 of the patients currently enrolled in the trial.
-The interim data from these 16 patients showed:
+We have interim data from 16 of these patients that showed:

-- · pharmacokinetics were consistent across patients and showed a linear dose response; - NUC-3373 had a plasma half-life of 9.4 hours compared with the half-life of eight to 14 minutes for 5-FU reported in the literature; - intracellular FUDR-MP was detected within five minutes after infusion with a half-life of 14.3 hours; - intracellular FUDR-MP was still detectable up to 48 hours after dosing; - · within one hour after infusion, FUDR-MP had bound to the target enzyme, TS, leading to depletion of intracellular dTMP after two to four hours; and - the toxic byproduct, FBAL, was undetectable both intracellularly and in the plasma.
+- pharmacokinetics were consistent across patients and showed a linear dose response; - NUC-3373 had a plasma half-life of 9.4 hours compared with the half-life of eight to 14 minutes for 5-FU reported in the literature; - intracellular FUDR-MP was detected within five minutes after infusion with a half-life of 14.3 hours;

+- intracellular FUDR-MP was still detectable up to 48 hours after dosing; - · within one hour after infusion, FUDR-MP had bound to the target enzyme, TS, leading to depletion of intracellular dTMP after two to four hours; and - the toxic byproduct, FBAL, was undetectable both intracellularly and in the plasma.

-These interim pharmacokinetic and pharmacodynamic data support our belief that NUC-3373 may have greater anti-cancer activity, an improved safety profile and a lower dosing administration burden than 5-FU.
+These interim pharmacokinetic and pharmacodynamic data support our belief that NUC-3373 should have greater anti-cancer activity, an improved safety profile and a lower dosing administration burden than 5-FU.
 We expect final data from this Phase 1 trial in 2018.